 Lapis had no idea why the four wished to see the Pit.
 It was not a place for casual visits.
 It was not a place for anyone or anything with empathy or a soul.

 She shuddered as the sickeningly sweet stench of berry incense floated to them on the strengthening storm wind.
-She had smelled it on the rare occasion she chased a stake too far into the Stone Streets.
+She suffered smelling it on the rare occasion she chased a stake too far into the Stone Streets.
 Some guttershanks had special hiding places near the old temple, thinking themselves smart, thinking themselves safe, because the average chaser never entered those streets.
 They underestimated her drive, as she underestimated their cowardice.
-She always fought not to puke when the scent of berries mingled with decay and rot reached her nose and turned her stomach, and she could not fathom how anyone could live within smelling distance of it.
+She always fought not to puke when the scent of berries mingled with decay and rot reached her nose and turned her stomach.

-During those excursions, she gratefully thanked whatever deity she did not believe in, that she did not live anywhere near the Pit.
+During those excursions, she gratefully thanked the non-existent gods, that she did not live anywhere near the Pit.

 Some of the religiously motivated, along with a smattering of guilt-ridden commoners, attempted a shallow penance.
 They rescued the screaming and crying children left at the edges of the Pit by parents, extended family or wealthier religious institutions who refused to care for a desperately poor child.
 The kids usually ended up on the Stone or Grey Streets, fighting for their meager share, hoping to survive long enough to reach an age they could justify dreaming of a better existence.